uktrade/tamato/README.md

 When running tests the settings module defaults to settings.test

-### Tips to run tests faster
+### Speed up test by without running coverage:

+Coverage is enabled when running tests when running with make or pytest:

+    make test

+    pytest

+Running without coverage enabled is significantly faster, use one of the following commands:

+    make test-fast

+    pytest --no-cov

+### Find and debug intermittent test failures:

+#### Run tests in a loop

+The simplest way to find intermittent test failures is to keep running them in a loop.
+It's worth leaving it running for at least a few test runs.

+    while pytest -s -v; do :; done

+In the example above -s -v is used to output stdout and enable verbose output.
+Timing issues more bugs can be surfaced by setting the amount of processes to a number higher than the amount of CPU threads, e.g. 12 or 16 for an 8 thread CPU:

+    while sleep 45 && pytest -s -v -n=12; do :; done

+#### Debugging with WebPDB, IPD, PDB++

+By default tests run in multiple processes using pytest-xdist - a side effect is that debuggers over stdout such as pdb, ipdb, pdb++ do not work.

+Using webpdb gets round this:  https://pypi.org/project/web-pdb/

+When running in a single process (see below) pytest-ipdb or pdb++ can be good choices, in that case use -s so that pytest doesn't capture stdout:

+    pytest -s

-#### Run tests in parallel:
+#### Run tests in a single process:

-When running locally it's possible to run tests in parallel using pytest-xdist. pytest-rerunfailures is also needed as a small number of tests clash when running in parallel and will fail.
-As re-running failing tests is a workaround, parallelization is undesirable under CI.

-Install dependencies:
+Running in a single process can eliminate pytest-xdist as a cause of errors.

+    pytest -n0

+pytest-random-order randomises the order of test, using it can surface bugs around hidden state, install it:

-    pip install pytest-xdist pytest-rerunfailures
+    pip install pytest-random-order

-Run the tests:

-    pytest -n=8 --reruns 8 --reruns-delay 4

-The example above is for a CPU with 8 threads, set "n" to a number less than or equal to the number of threads on the test machine.
+Use random order:

+    pytest -n0 --random-order

-#### Run tests in Pyston instead of CPython:
+### Speed up runtimes by using Pyston instead of CPython:

 Pyston is a faster python implementation that aims for compatibility with the default CPython implementation.
 Ad-hoc testing on one laptop showed tests completed in 6 minutes in CPython and 4 with Pyston.